Proving A Sexual Abuse Case

 What Constitutes “Sexual Contact?”

 The State must prove that “sexual contact” occurred.
 Sexual contact includes touching, whether direct or indirect, fondling, or manipulating of the genitals, female breast, or anus, by any part of the offender’s body, by an object, or by another person caused by the offender to engage in the contact.
-A jury often must examine all of the evidence to determine if the state has carried its burden in proving that sexual contact occurred.
+A jury often must examine all of the evidence to determine if the state has carried its burden in proving that sexual abuse occurred.
 The issue can be especially difficult to prove when the state alleges that the sexual contact is indirect.

 In one case, the Arizona courts found that sufficient evidence existed of indirect touching to support a conviction when the State supplied evidence that the defendant “humped” a victim by rubbing his genitals against her.
 In that case, both the victim and the defendant were fully clothed at the time of the incident.
 The victim testified that she did not feel the defendant’s penis, but that she felt his crotch or genital area touching her butt and moving against it.